Download Affording MICDS Brochure

 - What if I am separated or divorced?

-In cases of divorce or separation, both parents or legal guardians are required to fully complete the tuition assistance process and file separate applications.
+In cases of divorce or separation, each parent is required to complete the tuition assistance application for their respective household.

 - Who has access to my financial information?